-Delta-P Valve must be installed with the correct flow direction.
-The DPV outlet connects to the inlet of the mechanical pump (flow arrow points towards mechanical pump).
+The Delta-P Valve is a directional valve.
+It must be installed with its outlet connected to the inlet of the mechanical pump.
+The flow arrow points towards the mechanical (roughing) pump.
 Never install the Delta-P valve on the inlet of a high vacuum pump.
 Risk of pump damage if installed incorrectly.